tolgaaaltas/fancybox/README.md

 # Fancybox 🔗
-A minimal no non-sense flarum extension which enables all images to be presented in Fancybox by adding a data-fancybox attribute to all img tags (except Emoji)
+A minimal no-nonsense flarum extension which enables all images to be presented in Fancybox by adding a data-fancybox attribute to all img tags (except Emoji)

 ## Install
 `composer require phenomlab/fancybox`